Dr D Rose – Chief Technician

 Preferred Previous Studies

-Students should have gained a grade B in GCSE Separate Science Chemistry or a
+Students should have gained a grade B in Chemistry (pre June 2017) or a 6 in the new GCSE Separate Science Chemistry (June 2017 onwards) or a

-grade A in GCSE Additional Science (Co-ordinated Science).
+grade A in Additional Science (pre June 2017) or a 7 in GCSE Combined Science (June 2017 onwards).
+Students must also have at least a grade 6 in Maths.
 On occasion students who do not meet these criteria may be allowed on the course after a Year 11 Chemistry teacher’s recommendation.

 This course is taught alongside the Advanced Level course and consists of five teaching units (Storylines).